SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-25-tension-hope-despair.md

 <iframe width="400" height="224" src="https://www.youtube.com/embed/oAEewFj_-dg" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 Finally, let's marinate in a few words of encouragement from the (Internet-)famous VlogBrothers, Hank Green and John Green.
-Yes, they're "internet influencers", but I think I've largely overcome my aversion to that and forgiven them for it because they are relentlessly focused on making sense while making the world better ("reducing world suck", in their terms).
+Yes, they're "internet influencers", but I think I've largely overcome my aversion to that (and forgiven them for it), because they are relentlessly focused on making sense while making the world better ("reducing world suck", in their terms).